zaiisao/Documentation/en/Agora Platform/aa_call_search.md

 The **Quality of Experience Overview** section displays each user's QoE diagram.

-The user's basic information is shown above the QoE diagram, including the [username](https://docs.agora.io/en/Agora%20Platform/terms?platform=All%20Platforms#a-nameusernameausername), platform, SDK version, and user's ratings of the call (when the rating function is enabled).
+The user's basic information is shown above the QoE diagram, including the [user ID](https://docs.agora.io/en/Agora%20Platform/terms?platform=All%20Platforms#a-nameusernameausername), platform, SDK version, and user's ratings of the call (when the rating function is enabled).

 > See how to enable the rating function on [Android](../../en/Agora%20Platform/rate_call_android.md), [iOS](../../en/Agora%20Platform/rate_call_apple.md), [macOS](../../en/Agora%20Platform/rate_call_apple.md), and [Windows](../../en/Agora%20Platform/rate_call_windows.md).